TheDevelon/iris-packs/volcanic-pack/README.md

 # Download this pack, put it into the packs folder, go in-game and execute /ir std o volcanic.

+## Pack is currently WIP.
+So some missing objects, object spawn frequency might be too low/high, maybe some terrain changes.

 ## If you wanna integrate it into the overworld:

 1.